-Californian weather is rarely to be sniffed at but be mindful of the fact this northern city does not enjoy the year-round warmth of southern spots like San Diego.
-If you’re after some rays make sure you look at flights for the summer months, but San Francisco’s reputation for cool summers mean it’s great for the tourist who enjoys getting around the city they’re staying in.
+Californian weather is rarely to be sniffed at, but be mindful of the fact this northern city does not enjoy the year-round warmth of southern spots like San Diego.
+If you’re after some rays make sure you look at flights for the summer months.
+But San Francisco summers are still cooler than other Californian cities – perfect for exploring.

 Cheapest time to fly to San Francisco